The HI intensity mapping power spectrum: insights from recent measurements: Fitting parameters for the halo power spectrum in redshift space

 We need to model the small-scale behaviour of the HI intensity power spectrum, including RSD.
 In the halo-model formalism, the {halo} power spectrum is split into a 1-halo (correlations within the same dark matter halo) and a 2-halo (correlation between perturbations in distinct halos) term \citep[see][for a review]{2002PhR...372....1C}:

 where

-{Here $\bar{\rho}_{\rm m}$ is the average dark matter density, $M$ is the halo mass, $n$ is the halo mass function, $u_\mathrm{h}$ is the Fourier transform of the mass density profile,} $P_{\rm lin} (k)$ is the linear matter power spectrum, and $b$ is the halo bias.
-In the above equations and elsewhere we have omitted the redshift dependence for brevity.
+{Here $\bar{\rho}_{\rm m}$ is the average dark matter density, $M$ is the halo mass, $n$ is the halo mass function, $u_\mathrm{h}$ is the Fourier transform of the mass density profile,} $P_{\rm lin} (k)$ is the linear matter power spectrum, and $b_{\rm h}$ is the halo bias.
+In the above equations and elsewhere we have omitted the redshift dependence for brevity. { Throughout what follows, we assume the halo abundance $n(M)$ to be given by the Sheth and Tormen fitting form \citep{sheth2002} and the halo bias $b_{\rm h}$ to be given by that of \citet{scoccimarro2001}.}

 Since observations make measurements of positions in redshift space, we modify the power spectra by following, e.g.\ the treatments in \citet{seljak2000}, \citet{white2001}, and \citet{peacock1994}.
 The position of a halo in redshift space is